How Murray Edwards College addresses ethical and socially responsible issues

-The funds under investment are approximately £58million (June 2017).
-In determining how to invest the endowments, the College has a social responsibility and ethical obligation.
+The funds under investment total approximately £70 million (June 2020).
+In determining how to invest, the College takes social responsibility and ethical considerations into account.

-The College will encourage its investment managers to develop their ethical policies further and therefore maximise its influence on the market.
+The College encourages its investment managers to develop their ethical and responsible investment policies further and therefore maximise its influence on the market.
 A summary of the College’s investments is included in its published financial statements.

 College Pay Policies and the Living Wage

 In setting pay for staff, the College has regard to The Living Wage Foundation’s recommendation of an hourly rate of pay.
 The College reviews and adjusts pay, every year on 1st August ensuring that no staff are paid less than the Real Living Wage.
 Additionally, any increases to the Real Living Wage occurring during the year are implemented within the recommended timeframe.

 For further information, you are invited to contact the Bursar at the College.

 Green Considerations – Kitchen Operations

 The College provides hundreds of portions of food every day during term time and vacations.
 It provides nutritious, high-quality food for a wide variety of preferences, including religious requirements and to meet various medical needs.
 It is a challenge, but hope we do an excellent job.

 The College takes advantage of cross-college arrangements for quality-assured and well-priced sources, which address sustainability, provenance and animal welfare.
 The College is mindful of the sustainability of local sources, good farming and fishery practices, but is happy to work with JCR to provide local produce for Formal Halls where possible.